Hi, I’m Rini.

 The marketers who do the best work are usually the ones who can hold both the brand argument and the spreadsheet in their head at the same time.
 I've spent ten years moving between the analytical and the editorial sides of this craft on purpose, because the most interesting problems live where they meet.

-In an industry rapidly automating its outputs, the companies that win will be the ones whose work is recognizably theirs.
-Brand voice, visual judgment, and the editorial instinct to know what to leave out are no longer "soft" skills — they're the moat.
-AI didn't make taste less valuable.
-It made it scarce.
+In an industry rapidly automating its outputs, the companies that win will be the ones whose work is recognisably theirs.
+Brand voice, visual judgment, and the editorial instinct to know what to leave out are no longer "soft" skills, they're the moat.
+AI didn't make taste less valuable, but made it scarce.

 04 The brief is rarely the brief.

 "We need more leads" almost always turns out to be a positioning problem.
 "We need a brand refresh" almost always turns out to be a clarity-of-thinking problem.
 The most useful thing I do in the first week of any engagement is figure out what the actual question is.
-The work after that is usually obvious.
+The work after that is usually easier to follow.

 Career Map

-I started in fashion retail in Delhi and ended up leading marketing for a vertical AI platform in Paris, with a few stops in between.
-The categories changed.
-The cities changed.
-What didn't is the work itself, building brands that mean something, in industries that don't always make it easy
+I started in fashion retail and ecommerce in Delhi and ended up leading marketing for a vertical AI platform in Paris, with a few stops in between.

 Explore my work